top of page

 the mighty prince; - he fell under the rimmed-shield.

-Not only the epic poem Beowulf testifies to the faéhðe tó Frýsum 'feud to the Frisians' undertaken by Beowulf's nephew Hygelac.
-The raid and the seeking of misery in Frisia by King Hygelac is mentioned in other early-medieval sources as well.
-These are the Historia Francorum 'History of the Franks' written by the generously quoted Gregory of Tours in the sixth century, and the anonymous Liber Historiae Francorum, also known as Gesta Francorum 'deeds of the Franks', written in the first quarter of the eighth century.
+Not only does the epic poem Beowulf testify to the faéhðe tó Frýsum ('feud to the Frisians') undertaken by Beowulf's nephew Hygelac, but the raid and the seeking of misery in Frisia by King Hygelac are mentioned in other early-medieval sources as well.
+These include the Historia Francorum ('history of the Franks'), written by the generously quoted Gregory of Tours in the sixth century, and the anonymous Liber Historiae Francorum, also known as Gesta Francorum ('deeds of the Franks'), written in the first quarter of the eighth century.
 Hygelac is called Chlochiliach by Gregory of Tours, by the way.
-Lastly, Hygelac is mentioned in the Anglo-Saxon Liber Monstrorum de diversis generibus 'book of different kinds of monsters' written around the year 800.
+Lastly, Hygelac is mentioned in the Anglo-Saxon Liber Monstrorum de diversis generibus ('book of different kinds of monsters'), written around the year 800.
 In much younger, high-medieval Icelandic sagas, Hygelac is known as Hugleikr.

-The common thread of the early-medieval texts is: after having raided Frisia somewhere in the lower River Rhine area, King Hygelac was killed just after his ships had set out to deep sea and o silly Hygelac was still ashore, pretty much unprotected.
+The common thread of the early-medieval texts is: after having raided Frisia somewhere in the Lower River Rhine area, King Hygelac was killed just after his ships had set out to deep sea and silly Hygelac was still ashore, pretty much unprotected.
 Ships loaded with booty and slaves taken from the Frisians and/or Chatuarii.
-It was the Franks who killed the king of the Geats, and even got their stuff and captives back from the ships.
-The conclusion must be it was an ill-prepared raid.
-Read our post The Raider’s Portrait of Appels how a raid back then was executed properly.
+It is the Franks or the Frisians who killed the king of the Geats and even got their goods and captives back from the ships.
+The conclusion must be that it was an ill-prepared raid.
+Pity warlord Hygelac was not able to learn from his mistakes.
+Read our blog post The Raider’s Portrait of Appels to see how a raid back then was executed properly.

-Hrothaluashem is also the location where possibly the great pharus ‘lighthouse’ of Caligula once stood in the Roman period, often named the Tower of Kalla in ancient literature (Dhaeze 2019).
-It was Emperor Caligula who ordered the construction of an impressive lighthouse comparable to the famous lighthouse of Alexandria in Egypt.
-Sightings of the remains of the fortress Brittenburg at exceptional low tide continued until the eighteenth century.
-Hence, at the time of King Hygelac, the ruins of the Roman fortress and of Kala's Tower maybe still have been there.
+Hrothaluashem is also the location where possibly the great pharus (‘lighthouse’) of Caligula once stood in the Roman period, often named the Tower of Kalla in ancient literature (Dhaeze 2019).
+It was Roman Emperor Caligula (AD 12-41) who ordered the construction of an impressive lighthouse comparable to the famous Lighthouse of Alexandria in Egypt.
+Sightings of the remains of the fortress Brittenburg at exceptionally low tide continued until the eighteenth century.
+Hence, at the time of King Hygelac, the ruins of the Roman fortress and of Kala's Tower must have still been there.

 Castellum Lugdunum Batavorum aka Brittenburg, Katwijk the Netherlands